Never Shout Never: 2009–2010: What Is Love and Harmony

 It was announced on May 29, 2009, that Ingle had signed to Warner Bros.
 Records, ending a major-label bidding war.
 As part of the deal, Ingle runs and make releases on his own imprint label, Loveway Records.
 Ingle's alias became officially stylized as Never Shout Never.
+Around this time, Never Shout Never also transitioned into a full band, with Drew recruiting his friends from Joplin, as his backing band.
 The Summer EP was Ingle's first release under Warner Bros. and was released on June 23, 2009.
 It sold 46,000 copies and the first single from the EP, titled "Happy", was released on iTunes on March 3, 2009.
 Production for Never Shout Never's debut album began in June 2009, where Butch Walker produced the album.
 The album was recorded in Los Angeles and at Abbey Road Studios in London.
 In July 2009, Never Shout Never performed at the mtvU Sunblock Festival.
-The band embarked on a headlining tour in October 2009 with Carter Hulsey and Now Now Every Children, before joining Dashboard Confessional on their headlining tour in November.
+The band embarked on a headlining tour in October 2009, with Carter Hulsey and Now Now Every Children, before joining Dashboard Confessional on their headlining tour in November.

-A self-titled EP, Never Shout Never was released on December 8, 2009 and featured two songs from his upcoming debut album ("What Is Love?" and "Jane Doe"), a re-recorded version of a song from The Yippee EP ("She's Got Style"), and a live version of a song from The Yippee EP ("Big City Dreams").
+A self-titled EP, Never Shout Never was released on December 8, 2009, and featured two songs from their upcoming debut album ("What Is Love?" and "Jane Doe"), a re-recorded version of a song from The Yippee EP ("She's Got Style"), and a live version of a song from The Yippee EP ("Big City Dreams").
 That same month, he was featured on a Christmas single by the Ready Set titled, "Blizzard of '89".
 The debut studio album from Never Shout Never, What Is Love?, was released on January 26, 2010.
 The album peaked at number 24 on the Billboard 200 chart and sold 21,000 copies.
 The album's first single, "What Is Love?" was released on December 15, 2009.
-"I Love You 5" was released on February 4, 2010 as the second single from the album.
-"Can't Stand It" was released on March 4, 2010 as the third and final single from the album along with its music video directed by Isaac Ravishankara.
+"I Love You 5" was released on February 4, 2010, as the second single from the album.
+"Can't Stand It" was released on March 4, 2010, as the third and final single from the album along with its music video directed by Isaac Ravishankara.
 The song peaked at number 29 on the Billboard US Rock Digital Song Sales chart.
 The group headlined the Alternative Press AP Tour in the spring of 2010 with support from Joplin, The Cab, Hey Monday, Every Avenue and The Summer Set.
 Never Shout Never released a music video for "Seewhatweseas", which the song was featured on the soundtrack of Tim Burton's Alice in Wonderland.